Borthwick Castle Midlothian Hotel, Scotland

 Borthwick Castle: Introduction

-Eight-storey keep begun in 1420.
+The building of this eight-storey keep was begun in 1420.

 Borthwick Castle is a tall, 15th century castle on a north-facing slope in typical rolling Borders countryside.
 It is open for dining / functions as the Borthwick Castle Hotel, Midlothian.

-Borthwick Castle is located down a narrow wood-line lane just east of Borthwick village.
+This Historic Scottish Borders building is located down a narrow wood-line lane just east of Borthwick village.
 Borthwick itself is 12 miles south-east of Edinburgh on the A772 or the A7, two miles south east of Gorebridge.

 Borthwick Castle History